thindil/steamsky/bin/doc/MODDING.md

 - Each item start from `[` symbol.
 Any value between `[` and `]` is a item index (it can be number or text) and must be unique.
 This value is used in ships and recipes data entries.
-- Name: name of item displayed in various places (cargo info, crafting, etc)
+- Name: name of item displayed in various places (cargo info, crafting, etc.)
 - Weight: weight of one item in kilograms
 - Type: item type of item (from *game.dat* file, entry *ItemsTypes*)
 - Prices: item base price in bases.
 Each value mean price in selected base